 Oracle releases patches each quarter for different versions of its products.
 It consists primarily of patches to address security vulnerabilities and is known as the “Critical Patch Update” by Oracle.
 Oracle recommends updating all databases to the latest patches as a security precaution.

-The Oracle patch process can be time-consuming, complex, involving numerous manual processes, dependent on multiple stakeholders, and require disabling integrated services.
+The Oracle patch process can be time-consuming, and complex, involving numerous manual processes, dependent on multiple stakeholders, and requiring disabling integrated services.
 When you factor in the increased downtime for businesses, choosing an automated solution might be the best approach to patching your database.

 One key challenge that most System Administrators face is separating functional and security patches.
 In fact, 79% of respondents in a 2017 0patch survey admit that decoupling functional patches from security patches would speed up the patch management process.